amarks444/unichat/README.md

 ## Introduction

 This is a code repository for the unichat app.
-In this , we create a full-fledged Realtime Chat Application with Social Authentication including google and facebook using firebase , online statuses , great design & functionality , image support , sound notifications , the ability to create multiple rooms and much more .
+In this , have created a full-fledged Realtime Chat Application with Social Authentication including google and facebook using firebase , online statuses , great design & functionality , image support , sound notifications , the ability to create multiple chat groups and much more .
 ### Demo [Link](https://unichatbyamarks444.netlify.app/)
 ### In this we have used :
   1. React Routing